 Providing executives with such clear data whenever possible can help ensure buy-in.

 Finally, Search Engine Marketing (SEM) departments, and others, may collide with SEO.
 Consider such common ground as optimizing for conversions, as a potent Objective Key Result (OKR).
 In this example, SEM could optimize their budget away from keywords SEO is ranking for, and vice versa.
 While there won’t always be an ideal compromise, some such common ground can help facilitate positive change.

 Remember that there are other options available as well

 With experience comes the innovation and flexibility to overcome any obstacle, even ones that occur for in-house SEO teams.
-Digital Dot understand this perfectly.
+Digital Dot understands this perfectly.
 And if you decide that finding solutions for the challenges of in-house SEO takes up too much of your time and resources, we are always here to offer support.
 Whether you are looking for someone to guide your SEO team in the right direction or to take over the entire process – you can count on us.
 Start by scheduling your SEO consultation today!